sranins/BusinessApplication-ReleaseNotes/articles/Spring18/talent/dynamics365-talent-core-hr/absence-management.md

     policies.

--   **Time entry on behalf of someone else:** When employees have emergencies or away from work, human resource administrators and managers can enter time for them keeping time off data and schedules up to date.
+-   **Time entry on behalf of someone else:** When employees have emergencies or are away from work, human resource administrators and managers can enter time for them, keeping time-off data and schedules up to date.

--   **Configurable proration options:** Each organization has unique requirements related to prorating employee time off accruals.
-Providing options to either not prorate accruals, prorating or award the full time off amount at the time of enrollment ensures compliance with company policies and provides a more accurate time off balance for employees.
+-   **Configurable proration options:** Each organization has unique requirements related to proration of employee time-off accruals.
+Options for not prorating accruals, prorating accruals, or awarding the full time-off amount at the time of enrollment ensure compliance with company policies and provide a more accurate time-off balance for employees.

+-   **Calendar view of working time (Public Preview):** Visualizing the working days and times across the organization as a calendar enables HR professionals a way to easily understand when employees are working.